What is the Adult to Child ratio for the camps?

 What if my child is ill and cannot come to camp?

-In fairness to others we can't accept children at camp if they're ill.
-Please let us know if they have recently had an illness or condition in case they are still infectious.
-If a child requires medication whilst at camp, please supply it in a well-labelled container and sign a consent form.
+We cannot accept children if they're ill.
+If a child requires medication whilst at camp, please supply it in a well-labelled container and ensure the forms are filled in to give consent.

 Can my child be in the same group as their sibling/friends?

-We will always try and accommodate any group requests however for children separated by the Junior/Senior age categories this is too difficult , Activity difficulty changes when children are in the senior group so we cannot allow younger children to move to that group, and our junior group activities may not be as engaging for an older child.
+We try to accommodate any group requests however for children with larger age gaps can become too difficult , Activity difficulty changes when children are in the senior group so we cannot allow younger children to move to that group, and our younger group activities may not be as engaging for an older child.

 How do I make a booking?